NeurIPS 2019 featured robot curling players and coffee makers

 Teaching robots teamwork

 Researchers at Intel sought to tackle two longstanding problems in machine learning — a disinclination to explore environments and a high sensitivity to choice in hyperparemeters, or parameters whose values are set before the learning process begins — with a framework dubbed CERL, or collaborative evolutionary reinforcement learning.
-It’s a collection of optimized algorithms that together achieve greater sample efficiency, and that dynamically distributes computational resources to favor the best-performing models of the bunch.
+It’s a collection of optimized algorithms that together achieves greater sample efficiency, and that dynamically distributes computational resources to favor the best-performing models of the bunch.

 Learning objectives in CERL are split into two optimization processes that operate simultaneously.
-A population of model “teams” is constructed and each team is evaluated on its performance on the actual task.
-Following these evaluations, strong teams are retained while weak teams are eliminated, and new teams are formed.
+The system constructs a population of model “teams,” and evaluates each team on its performance on the actual task.
+Following these evaluations, strong teams stay together, while a mutation step breaks up weak teams and reforms models into new teams.

-Importantly, each model is provided a shared replay buffer, or a data repository where it can store its experiences as it explores.
-It constructs as many shared buffers as there are team positions, so a team member can learn from the experiences of all of its versions across all of the teams.
+Importantly, each model gets a shared replay buffer, or a data repository where it can store its experiences as it explores.
+CERL constructs as many shared buffers as there are team positions, so a team member can learn from the experiences of all of its versions across all of the teams.
 And it’s this split-level approach that enables CERL to achieve state-of-the-art performance on a number of difficult benchmarks, including training a 3D humanoid model to walk from scratch.

 In the future, the team plans to investigate similar problems involving multi-task learning in scenarios that have no well-defined reward feedback.
 They also hope to explore the role of communication in solving such tasks, which they note represents a class of problems that are a step up from simple perception.